Aquilent/drug-adverse-event-browser/src/main/docker/readme.md

 To setup the application in a Docker container take the following steps:

-1. Copy the entire bin and prototype directory to the home directory on the host machine where you want to run ythe prototype inside docker.
+1. Copy the entire [bin](bin) and [prototype](prototype) directory to the home directory on the host machine where you want to run the prototype inside docker.

    Running `ls -l` should give you something like:
 ```